 Allocations are based on needs analysis, the purpose and eligibility of Consolidated Plan funds, and the availability of City General Funds to meet a wide variety of needs.
-As identified in the City's Consolidated Plan, funding allocation is prioritized for projects that addresses economic stability, education access and quality, health care access and quality, neighborhood and built environment and social and community context that affect a wide range of health, functioning, and quality-of-life outcomes and risks.
+As identified in the City's Consolidated Plan, funding allocation is prioritized for projects that address social determinants of health, or the conditions in the environments where people are born, live, learn, work, play, work, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.
 The City of Denton's CDBG and HOME allocations have not been sufficient to allow for the funding of extensive housing, economic development or public works projects.
 For the City's priority goals related to Affordable housing; Making Homelessness Rare, Brief and Nonrecurring; Public Services; Public facility and public improvement projects; each are prioritized by identified need and funding is allocated based on available funding and eligibility of projects.